BERTOLT BRECHT and EPIC

 (a perfect Gesamntkunstwerk)

-or Theatre for Instruction" (1957): "The epic theatre was often objected
+Theatre for Instruction" (1957): "The epic theatre was often objected to

-The object of our inquiry was not just to arouse moral objections to such
+object of our inquiry was not just to arouse moral objections to such circumstances.

-in an Epic Theatre" (1957): Music introduced variety but must be
+an Epic Theatre" (1957): Music introduced variety but must be separated

-orchestra was visible on the stage.
-Titles appeared before songs
+visible on the stage.
+Titles appeared before songs were sung.

-were sung.
-The actors changed their positions before the songs would
+The actors changed their positions before the songs would start.
+The musical